annaesvensson/yellow-help/yellow-web-server-configurations.md

 # Datenstrom Yellow web server configurations

-You can use the following example configurations:
+You can use the following configurations:

 `.htaccess` file for the Apache web server: